Aboriginal and Torres Strait Islander Fight for Justice and Growing up in Edmonton (Queensland)

 A Career Change for Tom

 My father’s work as a service station owner and jolly grocer had been enjoyable to him and the whole family.
 However it was his work as a Councillor on Mulgrave Shire Council that was most satisfying to him.
+He had a great relationship with the mayor and other Councillors, but it was engaging with the community he enjoyed then most.

-Alas my father was far too generous to be a big success in private enterprise.
+Dad was far too generous to be a big success in private enterprise.
 I can still recall how he would give away fruit and vegetables to customers and extend credit to people.
 However, he was a man with an optimistic attitude who would always land on his feet.

 Dad’s transition to public service was a good career move, as his outgoing nature and ability to communicate made him perfect for local politics.
 However, the years spent running ‘the shop’ were without question our favourite time as a family.